Brain Health Pillar 1 - Sleep

 Tips for Improving Sleep Hygiene

-Enhance Your Sleep for Better Brain Performance
+Enhance Your Sleep for Better Brain Performance!

 To maximize the benefits of sleep, adopting good sleep hygiene practices is crucial.
 Here are some tips to help you improve your sleep quality: establish a regular sleep schedule, create a restful sleeping environment, and limit screen time before bed.
 Additionally, engaging in relaxation techniques such as meditation or deep breathing can also facilitate better sleep.